sonots/cumo/README.md

 # Cumo

-Cumo is CUDA-aware numerical library whose interface is highly compatible with [Ruby Numo](https://github.com/ruby-numo).
+Cumo (pronounced like "koomo") is CUDA-aware numerical library whose interface is highly compatible with [Ruby Numo](https://github.com/ruby-numo).
 This library provides the benefit of speedup using GPU by replacing Numo with only a small piece of codes.